What Is Thai Iced Tea?

 What You’ll Need

-Thai tea mix — this is the foundation and it is not substitutable with regular black tea.
+Thai tea mix, three tablespoons.
+This is the foundation and it is not substitutable with regular black tea.
 Thai tea mix is a pre-blended combination of Ceylon black tea, star anise, and other spices, often with food-grade orange coloring added, that produces the specific deep orange color and flavor of Cha Yen.
-It is sold at Asian grocery stores in bags or loose — Cha Tra Mue is the most widely recognized brand, the one with the gold elephant on the packaging.
-One brand may be slightly more orange, another slightly spicier — but all Thai tea mix produces a result that a plain black tea cannot approximate.
+Cha Tra Mue is the most widely recognized brand, the one with the gold elephant on the packaging.
+It is sold at Asian grocery stores.

-Evaporated milk or fresh cream — one to two tablespoons, poured slowly over the top of the finished glass before serving.
-It floats briefly before being stirred in, creating the layered look of the drink that appears in every photograph of Thai iced tea.
+Evaporated milk, a quarter cup, poured slowly over the top of the finished glass before serving.
+It floats briefly before being stirred in, creating the layered look of the drink.
 Evaporated milk is traditional.
 Fresh cream produces a richer result.
 Both are correct.

 VISUAL WALK THROUGH